Ternatean–Portuguese conflicts: Siege of Tidore

 What spelt the end of the Portuguese presence was, however, the appearance of the Dutch in 1599.
 The Sultan of Ternate, Saidi Berkat (r.
 1583-1606) immediately entered into diplomatic relations with the European newcomers.
 Control over the spice trade was an early priority of the Dutch, who were soon to be organized in the East India Company (VOC).
 Being inveterate enemies of the Catholic Iberian monarchy, the Protestant seafarers seemed to be natural allies with Ternate which, in spite of past victories, still perceived the Philippine colony as an acute threat.
 On 22 February 1605 a Dutch fleet approached and captured Ambon whose Portuguese garrison quickly surrendered.
 In the same year, on 19 May, the Dutch commander Cornelis Bastiaensz staged an invasion of Tidore, assisted by Saidi Berkat.
 The weak fort was taken after a powder explosion rendered further resistance impossible.
 The defenders fled to the mountains while the Ternatan soldiers eagerly plundered and burnt the houses of their old adversary.
 The Portuguese settlers with their families were forced to leave Tidore for Manila.

-The swift Ternatan and Dutch triumph was short-lived, since a large Spanish expedition under Pedro Bravo de Acuña was dispatched from Manila in 1606 and quickly overran Ternate.
+The swift Ternatean and Dutch triumph was short-lived, since a large Spanish expedition under Pedro Bravo de Acuña, including a Portuguese contingent, was dispatched from Manila in 1606 and quickly overran Ternate.
+In the aftermath of the victory, it was decided that Spain rather than Portugal would henceforth control Ternate, although the clove trade was left to the Portuguese.
 This event, too, did in no way decide the competition between the Dutch-Ternate and Spain-Tidore alliances.
 Already in the next year 1607, the Dutch East India Company established a stronghold on the east coast of Ternate.
-This was followed by several decades of warfare and European colonial rivalry, until the Spanish finally decided to leave the Moluccas altogether in 1663.
-In this struggle, however, the Portuguese had no significant role.
+This was followed by several decades of warfare and European colonial rivalry, until the Spaniards finally decided to leave the Moluccas altogether in 1663.
+In this struggle, however, the Portuguese had a limited role.
+They tried to organize a joint expedition with the Spaniards to defeat the Dutch in Maluku in 1615, but it failed at inception, and the Portuguese were henceforth active only as merchants in the spice trade.

 Legacy

 The Ternatean–Portuguese struggle, in particular the events in the 1570s, was significant as a rare occasion when an indigenous power of maritime Southeast Asia was able to defeat a European power.
-The years around 1570 witnessed a coordinated onslaught on the Portuguese possessions in South and Southeast Asia by the Muslim states of South India and Aceh with Ottoman backing.
+The years around 1570 witnessed a coordinated onslaught on the Portuguese possessions in South and Southeast Asia by the Muslim states of the Deccan and Aceh with Ottoman backing.
 These forays were probably linked with Babullah's efforts.
-The attacks were largely defeated by the Portuguese - except in the Moluccas where Ternate triumphed.The Ternatan success was crowned by the repeated defeats of the Spanish invasions up to 1603.
+The attacks were largely defeated by the Portuguese, except in the Moluccas where Ternate triumphed.
+The Ternatean success was crowned by the repeated defeats of the Spanish invasions up to 1603.
 In that way the process of colonial subordination of the region was significantly delayed, although the Dutch East India Company would strangle Malukan independence in the course of the 17th century.